recallnet/ipc/docs/ipc/usage.md

 ```

 ### Release
 In order to release funds from a subnet, your account must hold enough funds inside it.
-Releasing funds to the parent subnet can be permformed with the following commnd:
+Releasing funds to the parent subnet can be performed with the following command:
 ```bash
 ./bin/ipc-cli cross-msg release --subnet <subnet-id> [--from <from-addr>] [--to <to-addr>] <amount>
 ```